Assignment

-The "assignment" activity allows students to submit files on the course website.
+The "Assignment" activity allows students to submit files on the course website.
 The lecturer and the teaching staff can grade and add feedback on the submission.
 Each student sees only his submission and feedback.

 4. In the "Assignment name" field, write the name of the assignment.